Verlander takes share of majors' wins lead, shuts down A's

 The A's thought they had added a run in the fifth when Reddick made a dive over the foul line in right field on Marcus Semien's sharp line drive.
 The ball was ruled foul and Oakland challenged the call, which was upheld in 1 minute, 50 seconds.
 After Semien grounded into a fielder's choice that ended the inning, he argued and was quickly tossed by first base umpire Alan Porter.
-It was the first ejection for Semien in five seasons with Oakland.
+It was the first career ejection for Semien at any level of baseball.

 A's slugger Khris Davis returned from a stint on the injured list with a bruised left hip and went 0 for 4.

 The designated hitter, who led the majors with 48 home runs in 2018, went on the injured list May 24 retroactive to May 22 after getting hurt May 5 at Pittsburgh and initially trying to play through it.

 Oakland's Ramon Laureano ran his career-best hitting streak to 14 games with a fifth-inning single.
 It's the longest active streak in baseball and the best by an Oakland player this year.